jaekwon/writings/atomone/utility_of_atone.md

 Given the N-squared problem of IBC connections, it is inevitable that the Cosmos ecosystem eventually is compelled the solve this problem.
-The goal of Cosmos, but perhaps moreso now AtomOne, is to present the solution before it becomes a problem, thereby gaining adoption before other alternatives.
+The goal of Gaia, but perhaps moreso now AtomOne, is to present the solution before it becomes a problem, thereby gaining adoption before other alternatives.

 **Crypto Court**